max-4711/libmirobot/README.md

 - void SetAirPumpPower(int pwm);
 - void UpdateCurrentPosition();

+The robot will fire events in some cases, which can be subscribed also via the ISixAxisRobot interface.
+The events are:
+- event EventHandler<RobotTelegram> InstructionSent;
+- event EventHandler<RobotStateChangedEventArgs> RobotStateChanged;
+- event EventHandler<RobotErrorEventArgs> RobotErrorOccurred;

+The robot will need some configuration, before it can be used (for example wiring to the serial port).
+It is recommended to use the RobotConfigurator class, as this will produce a fully configured robot, ready for use, which should be sufficient for most use cases.

 Documentary comments, with detailed information for the purpose of every method and all input parameters, are available and should be automatically shown by IntelliSense while coding ;-)

 ## Technical remarks

+### General
 - Code uses C# 8.0 and is fully [nullable aware](https://devblogs.microsoft.com/dotnet/embracing-nullable-reference-types/)
 - "Main" Compile target is .Net Standard 2.1, which means it is not limited to Windows!
 - As .NET Standard 2.1 requires .NET Core 3.0 and isn't supported by the "classic" .NET Framework at all, a "legacy" .NET Standard 2.0 version is also offered
 - Documentary comments available for all methods and properties
 - On Windows, driver for the robot is needed (can be downloaded from the [manufacturer's website](http://www.wlkata.com/site/downloads.html))

+### Behavioural / Remarkable quirks
+- The library buffers all instructions for the robot and sends one every 50ms at max (this is due to reported problems with the robot receiving commands in a higher frequency than 20 Hz)
+- To prevent some errors with unexpected behaviours, the library waits for the robot to report being in an idle state before sending one motion instruction after another.
+    - To achieve this, the library automatically polls the robot for its state after sending a motion instruction
+    - This behaviour can be deactivated by setting the 'delayInstructionUntilPreviousInstructionCompleted' parameter of the SixAxisMirobot.CreateNew()-method to false

 ## Contribution
 Feedback and/or pull requests are always welcome :-)